 ‘Boost your immune system’ has become a popular term – but is it really possible?

-Certainly at this time of year when the threat of catching colds, flu or a tummy bug increases the idea that you can somehow supercharge your natural immunity is an appealing one.
+Certainly, when the threat of catching colds, flu or a tummy bug increases, the idea that you can somehow supercharge your natural immunity is an appealing one.

-Diet and lifestyle can impact on your immune system and leading a busy, stressful lifestyle can impact on your ability to fight off infections.
+Diet and lifestyle can impact your immune system in a number of ways and leading a busy, stressful life can affect your ability to fight off infections.

-‘It’s these less healthy people who are in need of a boost to their immune system because their lifestyle may mean that their immune system is not running as it should.’
+‘Less healthy people will be in need of a boost to their immune system because their lifestyle may mean that it is not running as it should.’

 ‘This is the subject of some interest - whether or not an immune system of a healthy person can be improved upon – we still don’t know if that’s true and it will be quite a hard thing to test,’ adds Professor Calder.